MrRavenMan/RvnBot/README.md

 `!message` or `!msg`.
 Command to write a message, that RavenBot will write in same channel.
 Can be used to make RavenBot write a message or send a picture in a channel.
 Type !message or !msg followed by the text or pictures you want RavenBot to send in the channel.

+`/pin` Command to pin/unpin the mssage

+`/embed` Command to spawn embedded message configured in 'config/embed_msg.json` file.
+The bot does NOT need to be restarted if the embed file has been reconfigured.

 ## Setup